Joy Sales Blends Afro-Brazilian Folk Music With Hip-Hop to Narrate Black Life in São Paulo

 ”

-Knowing how difficult it is for young Black talent to make lasting and profitable waves in her home country, it’s hard for Salas to not feel discouraged.
+Knowing how difficult it is for young Black talent to make lasting and profitable waves in her home country, it’s hard for Sales to not feel discouraged.
 But as an international audience swayed to her original music in Mexico City, she says her motivation has been restored.
-Leaving Mexico, Salas is inspired by the connections she made and feels energized to continue growing her platform with newfound support.
+Leaving Mexico, Sales is inspired by the connections she made and feels energized to continue growing her platform with newfound support.
 “As a 33-year-old Black woman from the suburbs of Brazil, this opportunity felt like my final one,” she says.
 “But it brought me a new perspective.
 I was able to perform for my biggest crowd yet, while sharing my truth.”

 For Sales, winning the Vans contest was only the beginning.
 Next, she wants to collaborate with the artist who helped make it happen.
 “Seeing Jessie Reyez perform was love at first sight,” she says.
 For organizers, Sales’ presence at the show, and the life-altering encouragement she received onstage, was a reminder of the power of visibility for young Black creatives.